SalomePlatform/hexablock/doc/creategrids.rst

     - fill: choose this option to fill the central part of the hexhahedra.

 Elements size of the grid can be irregular (differents sizes).
-Select the adequat radio button:
+Select the adequate radio button:

 .. image:: _static/gui_make_cyl_grid_irregular.png
    :align: center